So you want to connect your laptop to a TV, do you?

 I’d strongly recommend that you use an HDMI cable if your laptop and TV support this.
 Yes, it means that you have to purchase and manage a cable but the picture quality is excellent and you get full sound support too (as long as you’re not using an antiquated version of Windows!).

-Wireless solutions do work but be prepared for an annoying lag if your WiFi or laptop are not up to much.
+Wireless solutions do work but be prepared for an annoying lag if your WiFi or laptop is not up to much.
 As a last resort, you can go for a VGA to VGA cable solution but the image quality is not great and you’ll need to connect the audio separately.